Vision Rehabilitation Program

 Leadership and Expertise

-Kevin Houston, OD, FAAO, is Director of the Vision Rehabilitation Program at Spaulding Cape Cod.
+John Child, OD, is Director of the Vision Rehabilitation Program at Spaulding Cape Cod.
 He is a Doctor of Optometry who specializes in the assessment and treatment of patients with vision problems stemming from disease or neurological injury such as stroke or TBI.
-Dr. Houston is an associate at Cape Cod Vision Associates and a researcher in the vision rehabilitation lab of Mass Eye and Ear Infirmary.
-Dr. Houston brings extensive clinical and research experience to the program, having helped develop and direct a similar program at Rehabilitation Hospital of Indiana prior to coming to Spaulding Cape Cod.
+Dr. Child is the Clinical Director of Cape Cod Vision Associates in Falmouth.
+Dr. Child brings more than 20 years of extensive clinical experience to the program, helping adults overcome their vision difficulties through the use of adaptive equipment and coping strategies.